Nicole880501/Nicole880501/README.md

 ## Hi there 👋

 ## 👩‍💻 About Me
-Hi, This is Nicole.
+Hi, My name is Nicole Chen.
 I am currrently a Master's Student in Management Information System @ National Central University
 <!--
 **Nicole880501/Nicole880501** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.